What does BIA-ALCL stand for?

 We need to emphasise that ALCL is not breast cancer.
 Breast cancer forms from cells in the breast.
 ALCL is a rare cancer of the body’s disease-fighting lymphatic system and will usually grow in the fluid and internal scar tissue that develops around the breast implant.
 In minimal instances, BIA-ALCL can take the form of a lump in the breast or armpit region.

-Expert opinions have estimated the risk of BIA-ALCL are between 1-in-1,000 and 1-in-10,000.
+Expert opinions have estimated the risk of BIA-ALCL is between 1-in-1,000 and 1-in-10,000.
 To put this in perspective – 1 in 9 women will be diagnosed with actual breast cancer in their lifetime.

 Although few fatalities have been recorded, the majority of BIA-ALCL cases can be cured by removing the implant and the capsule surrounding it.